HarshitaDoki/RockvsMine/README.md

 # RockvsMine
-A linear regression model using sonar to predict whether its a  rock or a mine.
+A linear regression model using sonar data to predict whether its a  rock or a mine.